therealsphinx/support.balsamiq.com/content/tutorials/confluencesymbollibrary.md

 * * *

 ## 5\.
-Paste in the copied XML code into the Code Block
+Paste in the Copied XML Code into the Code Block

 ![Paste in the copied XML code into the Code Block](https://media.balsamiq.com/img/support/guides/Creating_a_Mockups_Design_Library_in_Confluence/media_1386358681723.png)